a1development/ioBroker.boschindego/README.md

 It is recommended that you add your own tests into the mix.

 ### Publishing the adapter
+Since you have chosen GitHub Actions as your CI service, you can enable automatic releases on npm whenever you push a new git tag that matches the form `v<major>.<minor>.<patch>`.
+The necessary steps are described in `.github/workflows/test-and-release.yml`.

 To get your adapter released in ioBroker, please refer to the documentation of [ioBroker.repositories](https://github.com/ioBroker/ioBroker.repositories#requirements-for-adapter-to-get-added-to-the-latest-repository).